FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 \textbf{Pipelined Execution:} FuSeFL performs group assignment computation entirely in parallel with training.
 Because group matching relies solely on static metadata and does not interact with model state or local data, assignments for round $t{+}1$ are computed concurrently while training for round $t$ is ongoing.
 As a result, this procedure incurs no additional latency in the training workflow.

-\textbf{Establishing MPC Channels:} Once groups are selected, each pair $(C_i, C_j)$ initiates a secure MPC session using authenticated metadata exchange and ephemeral key agreement.
+\textbf{Establishing MPC Channels:} Once groups are selected, each pair $(C_i, C_j)$ anonymously initiates a secure MPC session using authenticated metadata exchange and ephemeral key agreement through the trusted server node.
 These sessions are short-lived and introduce negligible delay (typically under 30ms per pair~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep}).
 Channels are secured via TLS or mutual-authenticated Diffie-Hellman, in alignment with enterprise-grade deployments.